Skip to Content

 If you now have a spark, you’ll need to go back and check the wiring circuit; there’s a short to ground.

-The more likely outcome is still no spark – go ahead and replace the armature; it’s faulty.
+The more likely outcome is still no spark – go ahead and replace the coil; it’s faulty.

-Check out common armature prices on the Amazon link below.
+Check out common coil prices on the Amazon link below.

 Amazon Snowblower Armature